datatrail-jhu/01_chromebookintro/manuscript/06_working_offline.md

 ### Working Offline Quiz

-?
-Determine whether the following statement is True or false: files in your Download folder are only stored online
+?1 Determine whether the following statement is TRUE or FALSE: Files in your Download folder are only stored online.

 a) TRUE
 B) FALSE

+?1 Determine whether the following statement is TRUE or FALSE: Files in your Download folder are stored on your Chromebook.

+A) TRUE
+b) FALSE

+{choose-answers: 4}
-?
-When you edit a file on Google Docs offline when do the changes appear in the online version of the document?
+?2 When you edit a file on Google Docs offline when do the changes appear in the online version of the document?

-A) When you re-connect to the internet
+C) When you re-connect to the Internet
+C) The next time you're connected to the Internet
-b) When you save the file
+o) When you save the file
-c) When you rename the file
+o) When you rename the file
+o) when you delete the file
-d) They are saved online even though you aren't connected
+o) They are saved online even though you aren't connected

+{choose-answers: 4}
-?
-What do you need to be careful of if you edit a file offline?
+?3 What do you need to be careful of if you edit a file offline?

-A) Your version might write over someone else's work when you reconnect
+C) Your version might write over someone else's work when you reconnect
+C) Your edited offline version might overwrite someone else's work when you reconnect
-b) The edits may be lost because you aren't connected
+o) The edits may be lost because you aren't connected
-c) You will not be able to save a file offline
+o) You will not be able to save a file offline
-d) You might delete the file by editing it offline
+o) You might delete the file by editing it offline
+o) You may forget to put it on the Internet later

 {/quiz}